Vero: An Open RL Recipe for General Visual Reasoning

 \begingroup \makeatletter

 \makeatother

 \endgroup

 { What does it take to build a visual reasoner that works across charts, science, spatial understanding, and open-ended tasks?
-The strongest vision-language models (VLMs) show such broad visual reasoning is within reach, but the recipe behind them remains unclear, locked behind proprietary reinforcement learning (RL) pipelines with non-public data.
-We introduce \model{}, a family of \emph{fully open} VLMs that matches or exceeds existing open-weight models across diverse visual reasoning tasks.
-We scale RL data and rewards across six broad task categories, constructing \verodataset, a 600K-sample dataset from \numdatasets{} datasets, and designing task-routed rewards that handle heterogeneous answer formats. \model{} achieves state-of-the-art performance, improving over four base models by 3.6--5.3 points on average across \modelsuite{}, our suite of 30 challenging benchmarks.
-Starting from Qwen3-VL-8B-Instruct, \model{} outperforms Qwen3-VL-8B-Thinking on 23 of 30 benchmarks without additional proprietary thinking data.
-When trained from the same base model, \verodataset exceeds existing RL datasets across task categories.
-Systematic ablations reveal that different task categories elicit qualitatively distinct reasoning patterns that transfer poorly in isolation, suggesting that broad data coverage is the primary driver of strong RL scaling.
-All data, code, and models are released. }
+The strongest vision-language models (VLMs) suggest that broad visual reasoning is within reach, yet their closed data and reinforcement learning (RL) pipelines make their gains difficult to study, reproduce, or extend.
+We introduce \model{}, a family of \emph{fully open} VLMs that match or exceed existing open-weight models across diverse visual reasoning tasks.
+We scale RL data and rewards across six broad task categories, constructing \verodataset, a 600K-sample dataset from \numdatasets{} datasets, and designing task-routed rewards that handle heterogeneous answers.
+Across \modelsuite{}, our 30-benchmark suite, \verodataset{} outperforms existing RL datasets under controlled comparisons.
+Applied to five starting models, \model{} variants gain 2.9--5.4 points on average over their initial models.
+Notably, \modelQthreeI{}, trained on the Instruct model, surpasses Qwen3-VL-8B-Thinking by 3.8 points on average without additional distillation.
+Systematic ablations reveal that different task categories elicit distinct reasoning patterns and that broad gains depend on learning them jointly rather than in isolation.
+All data, code, and models are publicly available. }

 [2]{

 }

 {